tjeastman/ansible-playbooks/README.md

 Users in this group can start and stop Hadoop services without sudo.

 Some services on the Hadoop stack depend on being able to SSH between hosts without a password.
-The following playbook will copy SSH keys onto the cluster nodes
+The following playbook will copy SSH keys onto the cluster nodes:
 ```
 ansible-playbook -i inventory/aws -e private_key=/path/to/private_key -e public_key=/path/to/public_key copy-ssh-keys.yml
 ```
-Note that the private key should not be encrypted.
+Note that the private key file should not be encrypted.

 To start running Hadoop, first log in to the namenode and format HDFS:
 ```